calmm-js/partial.lenses/README.md

 by partial optics.
 See also [`L.seemsArrayLike`](#L-seemsArrayLike).

-When writing through a lens or traversal that operates on array-like objects, the result is always either `undefined`, in case the result would be empty, or a plain `Array`.
+When writing through a lens or traversal that operates on array-like objects, the result is always a plain `Array`.
 For example:

 ```js
 L.set(1, "a", "LoLa")